Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 A woman holds a DIY cascading paper flower bouquet—a great alternative to the classic floral wedding bouquet.
 These brightly colored paper flowers have many advantages over real flowers.

 Taking on any handmade paper flower bouquet project can become more manageable with the help of a Cricut machine.
 All of my templates come with SVG cut files that work with cutting machines.
-After years of teaching others how to craft with their Cricut machine, I have created a guide to using your Cricut to make paper flowers.
+After years of teaching others how to craft with their Cricut machine, I’ve created a guide to using your Cricut to make paper flowers.

 What’s the moral of the story?
 Save your hands and become best friends with a Cricut Maker or Cricut Explore.
 Not sure which one is best for you?
 Read my Cricut Buyers Guide!